Shūzō Kuki: Career

 Shortly after Kuki's return to Japan, he wrote and published his masterpiece, The Structure of "Iki" (1930).
 In this work he undertakes to make a phenomenological analysis of iki, a variety of chic culture current among the fashionable set in Edo in the Tokugawa period, and asserted that it constituted one of the essential values of Japanese culture.

 Kuki took up a teaching post at Kyoto University, then a prominent center for conservative cultural values and thinking.
 His early lectures focused on Descartes and Bergson.
 In the context of a faculty with a primarily Germanic philosophical background, his lectures offered a somewhat different perspective based on the work of French philosophers.

-He became an Associate Professor in 1933 (Shōwa 8); and in that same year, he published the first book length study of Martin Heidegger to appear in Japanese.
+He became an associate professor in 1933 (Shōwa 8); and in that same year, he published the first book length study of Martin Heidegger to appear in Japanese.
 In this context, it is noteworthy that the German philosopher explicitly referenced a conversation "between a Japanese and an inquirer" in On the Way to Language (Aus einem Gespräch von der Sprache).
 Also, Heidegger expressed a desire to have written the preface to the German translation of The Structure of "Iki".

-At the University of Kyoto, Kuki was elevated to Professor of Philosophy in March 1934 (Shōwa 10).
+At the University of Kyoto, Kuki was elevated to professor of philosophy in March 1934 (Shōwa 10).
 The next year, he published The Problem of Contingency, also known as The Problem of the Accidental.
 This work was developed from his personal experiences in Europe and the influences of Heidegger.
 As a single Japanese man within an encompassing "white" or non-Japanese society, he considered the extent to which he became a being who lacked necessity.
 His Kyoto University lectures on Heidegger, Man and Existence, were published in 1939.

-From the mid-thirties, while Japan drifted towards totalitarianism and the war in China dragged on, Kuki seemed not to be much disturbed by the growth of fascism.
+From the mid-1930s, while Japan drifted towards totalitarianism and the war in China dragged on, Kuki seemed not to be much disturbed by the growth of militarism.

-In 1941, Kuki died prematurely from consequences following an attack of peritonitis.
+In 1941, at the age of 53, Kuki died following an attack of peritonitis.
 His manuscripts are now kept in the Konan University Library.